Hawaii Disabled Veteran Benefits

 What it is: a real property tax break on your home, administered by your county real property tax / assessment office (not the state).
 Every county requires that the home be owned and occupied as your principal residence and that the VA certify your disability.
 The rating that qualifies, the dollar benefit, the form, and the deadline all differ by island.
 None of these are automatic; you must file.

-- City & County of Honolulu (Oahu) — full exemption for a "totally disabled" veteran.
-A veteran totally disabled due to injuries sustained while on active duty is exempt from real property tax on the home, except for the annual minimum tax (confirm the current minimum-tax dollar amount with the office).
-The standard the county uses is total disability from a service injury — in practice a VA total (100%) rating; if your 100% comes through Individual Unemployability (IU/TDIU) or is designated Permanent & Total (P&T) rather than 100% schedular, ask the office how they treat it.
+- City & County of Honolulu (Oahu) — "totally disabled" veteran.
+A veteran totally disabled due to injuries sustained while on active duty is exempt from real property tax on the home, except for the annual minimum tax (currently $300/year).
+The ordinance's own test is a physician-certified "total and permanent disability… resulting in inability to engage in any substantial activity," so it isn't written as a strict VA-percentage rule.
+In practice this covers a VA total (100%) rating; if your 100% comes through Individual Unemployability (IU/TDIU) or is designated Permanent & Total (P&T), bring that rating decision when your physician completes the certificate and ask the office to confirm it meets their standard — Honolulu decides off the physician's certificate, not the VA letter alone.
 File the "Homes of Totally Disabled Veterans" exemption claim (Form E-8-10.5) with a physician's certificate of disability by June 30 (for the first-half payment) or December 31 (second half).

-- County of Hawaiʻi (Big Island) — full exemption for a "totally disabled" veteran.
-A veteran totally disabled due to injuries received while on active duty is exempt from property tax on the principal home, other than special assessments and the annual minimum tax; any commercially-used portion of the home does not qualify.
+- County of Hawaiʻi (Big Island) — "totally disabled" veteran.
+A veteran totally disabled due to injuries received while on active duty is exempt from property tax on the principal home, other than special assessments and the county's annual minimum real property tax, currently $200 (Hawaiʻi County Code, Chapter 19, Article 11, §19-90(e)); any commercially-used portion of the home does not qualify.
+Hawaiʻi County's own ordinance section is titled to cover homes of "disabled or unemployable veterans," so a veteran rated Individual Unemployability (IU/TDIU) appears to be explicitly contemplated here, alongside 100% schedular or Permanent & Total — confirm your specific rating basis with the office when you file.
 File Form 19-73 by June 30 (first half) or December 31 (second half); once granted, a permanent-disability exemption does not need annual re-filing as long as you keep meeting the requirements.
+A widow or widower can also apply after the veteran's death by showing the veteran would have qualified.
 Real Property Tax Division: Hilo (808) 961-8201, Kailua-Kona (808) 323-4880.

-- Maui County — reduced flat tax at 70% or higher.
+- Maui County — "severely disabled" veteran, 70% or higher.
 Maui County gives a break to a veteran the VA rates a 70 percent or higher service-connected disability (the county calls this "severely disabled").
-A qualifying veteran pays a reduced flat annual real property tax (widely reported at about $150/year — confirm the current amount with the office) instead of the standard rate.
-File the "Claim for Disability Exemption — Severely Disabled Veteran" (Form DFT-475) by December 31; the County verifies your total service-connected rating directly with the VA (you supply your VA claim number).
+A qualifying veteran's home is exempt from real property tax except the county's minimum tax (about $150/year, under MCC 3.48.590) — in effect a flat ~$150 bill instead of the standard one.
+File the "Claim for Disability Exemption — Severely Disabled Veteran" (Form DFT-475, MCC 3.48.475) by December 31; the County verifies your total service-connected rating directly with the VA (you supply your VA claim number).
+The exemption continues for an unmarried surviving spouse under the same ordinance section.
 Real Property Assessment Division, (808) 270-7297, [email protected].

 Below your county's veteran threshold (for example a 30–60% rating, where no county offers a disabled-veteran exemption), the standard county home exemption (owner-occupant, and age-based tiers) may still lower your bill.
 Ask your county real property office which general exemptions you qualify for.